deanshelton913/katacoda-scenarios/hello-world/step2.md

 `dctl contract init --language node --dir myContract`{{execute}}

 > NOTE: Dont feel tied to nodejs.
 We could have chosen java, c#, golang or even bash!
-Checkout the docs for more information on supported languages.
+Checkout the [docs](http://docs.dragonchain.com) for more information on supported languages.

+Your contract scaffold is prepared!

+Lets use `tree` to see what is in our filesystem.

+`tree`{{execute}}